 Read on to expand your knowledge about these companion plants and how they benefit your beloved tomato plants.
 Consider adding them to your vegetable garden to experience their wonderful benefits.

 Lettuce goes well with tomatoes in many ways, and it only makes sense to grow your leaf lettuce alongside your tomatoes.

-Lettuce makes a nice groundcover that acts as a live mulch to hold moisture in the soil and keep the garden soil cool.
+Lettuce makes a nice ground cover that acts as a live mulch to hold moisture in the soil and keep the garden soil cool.
 Lettuce also helps prevent the spread of disease and damage caused to tomato leaves by water splashing up from the soil.

 Carrots are nice to plant with tomatoes.
 They do not necessarily provide any benefit for the tomatoes, but it is good to have fresh carrots throughout the growing season.

 Plant carrots or whatever crop alongside your tomatoes early on.
 Once you have exhausted the carrots, plant another at the end of the growing season.
 Also, you can plant carrots along with the young tomato plants.
 You can harvest the carrots before the tomato roots start to spread.
 The combo of carrots and tomatoes makes an ideal solution to increase the yield despite the limited space available.